MattInReality/ip-address-tracker/README.md

 keys with Netlify functions.
 Which I planned to use for deployment... until my API allowance ran out.
 Currently I'm rethinking the whole project so...

-The biggest thing I learnt...
+The most important lesson learnt...
 To read the details of a free tier on an API before coding around it.

 ### Continued development

 It's endless really isn't it?
 I'd like to build something bigger in vue.
 Though I'm considering building my own api proxy instead so I can get around this problem of api keys.

 I think I need to spend some time looking up CSS grid layout strategies.
-I'd also like to spend some time working through prod/dev environmental differences so I can work around issues like deployment to Netlify functions without having to overwrite code close to deployment.

 ### Useful resources